LarsKerff/typefinder/README.md

 **TypeFinder** generates **type-safe TypeScript types** directly from your **Laravel API Resources**.

-It inspects real resource output by running your migrations and resolving your resources, ensuring the generated TypeScript types **match reality**, not assumptions.
+It inspects real resource output by running your migrations (in a sandbox) and resolving your resources, ensuring the generated TypeScript types **match reality**, not assumptions.

 ---